AdnanHodzic/vim-hue/README.md

 # vim-hue
-vim-hue is colorful Vim config & theme for all your SRE/DevOps needs.
+vim-hue is colorful Vim config for all your SRE/DevOps needs.

 It features "vim-hue" dark Vim colorscheme and complete Vim configuration.
 Ideal for anyone using Vim and any of the following on daily basis: